maddisondesigns/customizer-custom-controls/readme.md

 = 29 Sep 2017 =
 - Tweak the border style on Customizer input fields to make them more noticeable
 - Tweak styles for Simple Notice Control so text isn't as cramped when code tag is used
-- Update the Simple Notice Control to allow span and code tags
+- Updated the Simple Notice Control to allow span and code tags

 = 13 Sep 2017 =
 - Lets check if the woocommerce class exists instead of checking active_plugins for the plugin folder & file as it will still work if the plugin folder was renamed for some reason